pypa/packaging.python.org/source/specifications/entry-points.rst

 - The **name** identifies this entry point within its group.
 The precise meaning of this is up to the consumer.
 For console scripts, the name of the entry point is the command that will be used to launch it.
+Within a distribution, entry point names should be unique.
+If different distributions provide the same name, the consumer decides how to handle that.

 - The **object reference** points to a Python object.
 It is either in the form ``importable.module``, or ``importable.module:object.attr``.
 Each of the parts